 As a consequence of the Posting of Workers Directive and the Terms of Employment Posted Workers in the EU Act (WagwEU), with effect from 1st March 2020, employers from countries in the EEA and/or Switzerland who post employees to the Netherlands on a temporary basis are required to register those employees before they start working in the Netherlands.

-The Government has announced a variety of support packages for SMEs to minimise disruption and steer them through the impact of COVID-19.
+The Government announced a variety of support packages for SMEs to minimise disruption and steer them through the impact of COVID-19.

 The Government has announced a substantial emergency package to support the long-term survival of UK businesses.
 It is essential that businesses are aware of the support packages made available by the Government and that they obtain support quickly in order to minimise business disruption and to steer them through the impact of the COVID-19 outbreak.
 AAB has summarised below the support available to UK large businesses: